Tosha1409/Closest_pair_of_points/README.md

 https://medium.com/@andriylazorenko/closest-pair-of-points-in-python-79e2409fc0b2
 https://www.geeksforgeeks.org/closest-pair-of-points-using-divide-and-conquer-algorithm/
-2nd link was in C++, and first in Python and i decided to take a closer look at python solution and realized that it is pretty much rewritten C++ solution.
-Python is more flexible language and allow to makes more elegant solutions.
-So I decided to make more Pythonesque solution
+2nd link was in C++, and first in Python and i decided to take a closer look at python solution and realized that it is pretty much rewritten program from previous.
+Python is more flexible language and allow to makes more elegancy, so i got excited to see differences.

+**shortest_distance.py** - my implementation of algoritm.
+**shortest_distance_without_points.py** - almost same program, but without keeping points itself(and works little bit faster).
+**testcases.py** - 5 different arrays for tests.

+so i runned tests (*Python -m cProfile*):
+**mine.txt** - those are results for mine.
+**original.txt** - those are results for Andriy Lazorenko code.
+so it shows basicly double difference in speed